-The internship experience is generally completed between the Junior and Senior year.
-It is a structured work experience that offers the students an in-depth look at his/her chosen field.
+The internship experience is a structured work experience that offers the students an in-depth look at his/her chosen field.
 The internship program is competitive and, therefore, not required but highly recommended.
 Students are encouraged to assume the responsibility for the planning and securing of an internship experience early in their college career.
 In recent years, many students who have not had internships and in-depth work experiences prior to graduation have also not been successful in being placed in career ladder positions.
-The RCSC 384, Leadership Ethics and Practice Management course will provide assistance in planning efforts.
-When completed the internship serves as an extremely valuable experience to include in the graduation resume.
+When completed, the internship serves as an extremely valuable experience to include in the graduation resume.

 How long is the Internship?

-The internship experience should be planned for a minimum of eight to ten weeks (roughly 400 hours) involving a near full-time commitment.
+The internship experience can vary for each student.
+Typically some internships are planned for a minimum of eight to ten weeks (roughly 400 hours) involving a near full-time commitment.
 Some firms classify interns as "part-time" due to their short time involvement and to enable them to decrease paperwork related to retirement and medical benefit packages, however, these students often work full-time and sometimes more.

 When is the Internship scheduled?

-Summer is the most popular time for interns with most firms and for students academic scheduling, however, fall and winter semester can also be considered.
-The student MUST plan to complete a minimum of one full semesteron campus following the internship experience prior to graduation.
+Summer is the most popular time for interns with most firms and for students academic scheduling, however, Fall and Winter semester can also be considered.
+T

 Are the Interns paid while doing the Internship?